What is data governance?

 A data governance framework supports the execution of data governance by defining the essential process components of a data governance program, including implementing process changes to improve and manage data quality, managing data issues, identifying data owners, building a data catalog, creating reference data, and master data, protecting data privacy, enforcing and monitoring data policies, driving data literacy, and provisioning and delivering data.

 The business then uses the data governance framework to measure and monitor the results to optimize for trust, privacy, and protection.
-It tracks processes, data quality, and data proliferation; monitors data privacy and risk exposure; alerts you to anomalies; creates an audit trail, and facilitates issue management and workflow.
+It tracks processes, data quality, and data proliferation; monitors data privacy and risk exposure; alerts you about anomalies; creates an audit trail, and facilitates issue management and workflow.

 What are the different types of data governance models?